Learning objective

 • Ask each group to share two responses (those which are most difficult) and discuss the similarities and differences.

-Independently, students reflect on a significant change that has occurred in their own family or friendships.
+1. Independently, students reflect on a significant change that has occurred in their own family or friendships, it may be one they included in the previous activity.

 • Cheerful Cherry: Changes in relationships are a normal part of growing up.
 There is hope for the future.
 Write a hopeful message to yourself.